 As per default, this new Range will automatically activated and logged, whenever the logger is started.
-If you wish to deselect the engineering units you may deactivate it at Logger Setup, General, More values (further information see chapter Fehler!
-Verweisquelle konnte nicht gefunden werden.).
+If you wish to deselect the engineering units you may deactivate it at Logger Setup, General, More values.

 If your logger is a DK65X-3S it has got three additional inputs for analogue and digital sensors.
 These can be set to the following types: